What is money laundering?

 In 2019, we proved a written response to the Joint Committee on the Draft Registration of Overseas Entities Bill, and we responded to the HM Treasury consultation on the proposed steps that the government will take to transpose the Fifth Money Laundering Directive into national law.

-More recently we met with senior politicians to lobby for the introduction of the Register of Overseas Entities and in 2022 we ran a virtual roundtable with Propertymark members and Companies House inputting to help shape the usability and development of the Register.
+Over recent years we have met with senior politicians lobbying for the introduction of the Register of Overseas Entities and in 2022 we ran a virtual roundtable with Propertymark members and Companies House inputting to help shape the usability and development of the Register.

 We called on the UK Government to introduce a public register of overseas entities owning property in the UK back in 2018 and it is high time that legislation has been brought forward.
 Despite repeated promises, including being mentioned in the December 2019 Queen’s Speech, the UK Government failed to deliver.
 But recent world events serve as a reminder that property is a high-risk sector for money laundering because any foreign company can buy property in the UK without having a presence in the country.
 Criminal funds can be concealed and made to look legitimate through an untraceable ‘company’ and subsequently the purchasing of property.
 To maintain integrity in our housing market it is vital to know who the ultimate owner of a property is.